The cairn at the 3rd Memorial Lake honors lives given in Kananaskis Country, Alberta, Canada.

-There are several very beautiful stream crossings past fast running water.
+There are several very beautiful stream crossings past a mecca of running water.

 At the prolonged and steep ascent trail, time is taken to photograph the cascading tiers in challenging light along the maze of trails at the cliff edges before returning to the main trail.

 The waterfalls originate from the outlet of tiny Memorial Lake # 1.
 Tight quarters make photography challenging but time is taken to relax and enjoy food and fluid.